tdecarlo19/coralCT/README.md

 # coralCT
 Software tool to analyze computerized tomography scans of coral skeletal cores for annual calcification and bioerosion rates

-This project was developed in the Cohen Lab at Woods Hole Oceanographic Institution: http://www.whoi.edu/cohenlab/ with funding from the National Science Foundation (NSF) grants OCE 1041106 and OCE 1220529, The Nature Conservancy award PNA/WHOI061810, and an NSF Graduate Research Fellowship award to Thomas DeCarlo.
+coralCT was developed in the Cohen Lab at Woods Hole Oceanographic Institution ( http://www.whoi.edu/cohenlab/ ) with funding from the National Science Foundation (NSF) grants OCE 1041106 and OCE 1220529, The Nature Conservancy award PNA/WHOI061810, and an NSF Graduate Research Fellowship awarded to Thomas DeCarlo.

 coralCT is a MATLAB code for coral calcification and bioerosion analyses.
 Please see the license, tutorial, and example analysis within the GitHub repository.